 Sister Mary Amata (Martha) Shina, a member of the School Sisters of St. Francis of the United States Province, died on October 26, 2022, at Monocacy Manor in Bethlehem, Pa.
 She was 91 and in her 74th year of religious profession.

+She attended Wolf Elementary and Blessed Virgin Mary grade schools in Northampton and Mount Assisi Academy high school in Pittsburgh.
 Sister Amata entered the community in 1947 from Blessed Virgin Mary Church in Northampton, Pa.
-She professed first vows in 1948 and, in August 1953, made her Final Profession at Mount Assisi Convent in Pittsburgh, Pa.
+She professed first vows in 1948 and, in August 1953, made her final profession at Mount Assisi Convent in Pittsburgh, Pa.
 She received a bachelor’s degree in secondary education and a master’s degree in English literature from Seton Hall University in South Orange, N.J.

 Sister Amata later spent 21 years at the Catholic Community of St. Matthias in Somerset, N.J., as school principal and, later, as pastoral administrator for the parish.
-In 2015, Sister Amata came to live in Villa Clare at Monocacy Manor while still helping St. Matthias with the use of technology for several years.
-While in active ministry, she was recognized for her innovative vision in education and, during her years as principal, received numerous awards and recognitions.
+She was recognized for her innovative vision in education and, during her years as principal, received numerous awards and recognitions.
 Her assistance in acquiring tuition grants and the attentiveness and compassion she gave to the students and their families will always be remembered.

 Sister Amata was preceded in death by her parents, Joseph T. and Anna (Budias) Shina; her brothers, Joseph and Edward; and her sister, Sister Sophie Shina, MSC (Missionary Sisters of the Most Sacred Heart).
 She is survived by her sister, Sister M. Rosaria Shina, and her religious community.